-- 1. State Support The FY22 Revised Budget increases \$0.9 million (1.5%) from the FY21 Amended Budget.
-There are three significant changes that drive this reduction: a decrease in State foundation and grant funding for Education of \$1.6 million (4.4%) offset by an increase in the State's contribution for School PERS/TRS retirement of \$1.5 million (28.1%), an increase in School Debt Reimbursement of \$2.8 million (CBJ did not receive any School Debt Reimbursement in FY21), and a decrease in miscellaneous grant funding of \$1.2 million (8.9%).
-From the FY22 Adopted Budget to the FY22 Revised Budget, State Support decreased \$1.1 million (1.7%).
-This decrease is primarily due to no anticipated State Marine Passenger fee revenue (decrease of \$5.0 million) due to the COVID-19 pandemic and cancellation of the 2021 tourism cruise ship industry, offset by an increase in anticipated miscellaneous grant revenue of \$4.5 million (58.0%). - 2.
-Federal Support The FY22 Revised Budget decreased \$60.2 million (72.0%) from the FY21 Amended Budget.
+- 1. State Support The FY22 Adopted Budget increased \$1.8 million (2.9%) from the FY21 Amended Budget.
+There are three significant changes that drive this increase: a decrease in State foundation and grant funding for Education of \$1.6 million (4.4%) offset by an increase in the State's contribution for School PERS/TRS retirement of \$1.5 million (28.1%), and an increase in School Debt Reimbursement of \$2.8 million (CBJ did not receive any School Debt Reimbursement in FY21).
+The FY22 Adopted Budget decreased immaterially over the FY22 Approved Budget. - 2.
+Federal Support The FY22 Adopted Budget decreased \$59.4 million (68.7%) from the FY21 Amended Budget.
 This is due to a large influx of Federal Support relating to the COVID-19 pandemic in FY21, the majority of which is not expected to continue into FY22.
-From the FY22 Approved Budget to the FY22 Revised Budget,
+From the FY22 Approved Budget to the FY22 Adopted Budget,